 What Is Fatty Liver Disease?
 How Is It Treated?

-Perhaps you’ve heard of this disease that affects many adults (around 25% of the population) and involves the accumulation of fat in liver cells.
+Fatty liver disease affects many adults (around 25% of the population) and involves the accumulation of fat in liver cells.

-If you don’t know what we are referring to, don’t hesitate to read this article in which we explain what fatty liver disease is and how it’s treated.
+If you’d like to learn more about it, don’t hesitate to read this article in which we’ll explain what fatty liver disease is and how it’s treated.

-Hepatic steatosis can also be caused by the excessive consumption of alcohol.
+Hepatic steatosis can also be caused by excessive alcohol consumption.

 Determines the degree of severity of the disease and the amount of fat in the liver.